 Construction contracts commonly define a "tiered" dispute resolution process under which the parties attempt to negotiate, then mediate and then sometimes use a non-binding expert decision or referee process, before proceeding to arbitration or litigation.
 More complex projects may use a dispute board.
-Generally, while the dispute resolution process is ongoing, each party is required by contract to continue to perform its obligations under the construction contract.
+Generally, while the dispute resolution process is ongoing, each party is required by contract to mitigate its losses and continue to perform its obligations under the construction contract.